 \section{Characterizations of $\ptl$}

 We have established the expressive equivalence between transformers and $\ptl$.
 This connection becomes especially compelling when paired with precise and rich characterizations of $\ptl$.
-To that end, we prove the following theorem. \begin{restatable}{reTheorem}{thmptl} Let $\lang\subseteq\kleene{\alphabet}$ be a regular language, $\monoid$ be its syntactic monoid, and $\automaton$ be the minimal DFA accepting it.
-The following assertions are equivalent: (1) $\lang$ is a left-deterministic polynomial; (2) $\monoid$ is $\gR$-trivial; (3) $\automaton$ is partially ordered; (4) $\lang$ is definable by $\ptl$. \end{restatable} \begin{proof} See \cref{app:characterizations}. \end{proof}
+To that end, we prove the following theorem. \begin{restatable}{reTheorem}{thmptl} Let $\lang\subseteq\kleene{\alphabet}$ be a regular language, $\monoid$ be its syntactic monoid, and $\automaton$ be the DFA accepting it.
+The following assertions are equivalent: (1) $\lang$ is a left-deterministic polynomial, (2) $\monoid$ is $\gR$-trivial, (3) $\automaton$ is partially ordered, and (4) $\lang$ is definable by $\ptl$. \end{restatable} \begin{proof} See \cref{app:characterizations}. \end{proof}

-In the remainder of this section, we focus on the p.o.
-DFA characterization, which will be central to later developments.
+In the remainder of this section, we focus on the PODFA characterization, which will be central to later developments.
 The other characterizations are defined in \cref{app:characterizations}, which also includes a discussion of superclasses of $\ptl$, summarized in \cref{tab:equivalence}.